What does IPAPIC stand for?

 What is the training experience like at the IPAPIC?

-The training experience varies greatly from training track to training track and students should read about each membership site and determine where they feel they would best fit.
-All Graduate Interns come together for monthly group supervisions, didactics, and peer supervision.
+The training experience varies from training track to training track and students should read about each membership site and determine where they feel they would best fit.
+All Graduate Interns come together for weekly group supervisions, didactics, and peer supervision.

 Where are the training sites located?